Recras/angular-jquery-timepicker/README.md

 # Usage

 You can use Bower to install this directive.
-Unfortunately, jquery-timepicker can not be installed through Bower at this time.
-So please make sure that you have jquery-timepicker.

 Add the timepicker module as a dependency to your applicatin module: